cpnota/autonomous-learning-library/docs/source/guide/benchmark_performance.rst

 For this reason, in order to ensuring the correctness of the preset agents provided by the ``autonomous-learning-library``, we benchmark each algorithm after every major change.
 We also discuss the performance of our implementations relative to published results.
+For our hyperparameters for each domain, see :ref:`all.presets`.

 Atari Benchmark
 ---------------